-Observation and Assessment in Early
+Observation and Assessment in Early Childhood Education

-Childhood Education

 Description: The appropriate use of a variety of assessment and observation strategies to document child development and behavior.
 Child observations will be conducted and analyzed.
 54 hours lecture.
+(Letter grade only)

 Child Growth and Development